Burk et al. (2024)

 • the affected learners were particularly slow or memory intensive for large tasks with many observations or a large number of unique time points, where the latter in particular appeared even more relevant than the number of observations.

-• the tasks below are mostly those with many observations and unique time points.
+• the tasks below are most often those with many observations and unique time points (hdfail, child, check_times).

-We therefore consider the errors to be a result of the learners’ complexity and the tasks’ size.
+We therefore consider the errors to be a result of the learners’ complexity and the tasks’ size, given reasonable computational constraints.

 Code